Do You Know All 13 Light Red Wine Varieties?

 Grenache

-Grenache is a grape variety made popular by producers from the Rhône in France and all over Spain (where it’s known as Garnacha).
+Grenache is a grape variety made popular by producers from the Rhône in France as well as all over Spain (where it goes by the name Garnacha).

-It’s used as the primary blending grape in Châteauneuf-du-Pape and is also the “G” in GSM blends.
-When blended, it adds a very desirable spice and aromatic characteristics to the wine.
+Grenache is the primary blending grape in Châteauneuf-du-Pape and is also the “G” in GSM blends.
+In blends, it adds desirable spice and aromatic characteristics to the wine.
 On its own, Grenache is lighter bodied with higher acidity.

 What does Grenache taste like?
-Grenache is floral with slight hints of citrus.
-The berry flavors in Grenache are cherry, raisin and red currant.
+Floral with slight hints of citrus.
+The berry flavors in Grenache are cherry, raisin, and red currant.

 Grenache Serving Temperature: 60°F – 65°F Room temperature.